 The right temperature

-Water should never be boiling.
-Pouring it at 100°C (212°F) will burn the coffee and increase the bitterness.
-The ideal temperature is between 90 and 96°C (194°F and 206°F).
-If you don't have a thermometer, simply let your water boil and wait 30 seconds before pouring it.
+The water should never être boiling.
+Poured ée à 100 °C, it burns the coffee and accentuates the ’bitterness.
+The ’ideal is a temperature between 90 and 96 °C. If you don’have a thermometer, simply let the water boil then wait 30 seconds before pouring.

 Each method has its optimal time:

-- Filter coffee maker: 4 to 5 minutes
+- Drip coffee maker: 4 to 5 minutes

 - French Press: about 4 minutes

-- Italian Moka: just a few minutes, the time it takes for the water to pass through the grounds
+- Italian Moka: just a few minutes, the time it takes for the water to pass through the grind

 - Manual methods like V60: between 2 and 4 minutes

-Too short = under-extracted coffee (acidic, bland).
+Too short = under-extracted coffee (sour, bland).
 Too long = over-extracted coffee (bitter, astringent).

-👉 Tip: Respect these times and adapt them according to your taste, but avoid leaving your coffee to “hang around” in its filter or coffee maker, because it continues to infuse and becomes undrinkable.
+👉 Tip: respect these times and adjust them to your taste, but avoid leaving your coffee to 'linger' in its filter or coffee maker, as it continues to infuse and becomes undrinkable.

 Clean your equipment regularly

-We rarely think about it, but the taste of your coffee can be affected by... your coffee maker itself.
+We rarely think about it, but the taste of your coffee can be altered by... your coffee maker itself.

 Invisible deposits

-With every brew, oils and coffee particles build up in the pipes, filter, or carafe.
-Over time, these residues turn rancid and give off an unpleasant bitterness.
+With each preparation, coffee oils and particles accumulate in the pipes, filter, or carafe.
+Over time, these residues turn rancid and release an unpleasant bitterness.

 The importance of cleaning

-Simply rinsing with clean water isn't enough.
-Remember to wash your coffee maker (or machine) regularly with hot water and a little mild soap, then rinse thoroughly.
-For Italian coffee makers, disassemble each part and dry them thoroughly.
+A simple rinse with clear water is not enough.
+Make sure to wash your coffee maker (or machine) regularly with hot water and a little mild soap, then rinse thoroughly.
+For Italian coffee makers, disassemble each part and dry them carefully.

-👉 Once a month, descale with white vinegar (or a specific product) to remove limescale and extend the life of your appliance.
+👉 Once a month, perform a descale with white vinegar (or specific product) to remove limescale and extend the life of your device.

-In short: quality coffee, without breaking the bank
+In summary: quality coffee, without breaking the bank

-Improving the taste of your coffee doesn't always require an expensive investment in a state-of-the-art machine.
-With a few simple steps—choosing quality beans, using water with care, respecting the proportions, controlling the brewing process, and maintaining your equipment—you can enhance your daily coffee and rediscover its full aromatic potential.
+Improving the taste of your coffee doesn't always require a costly investment in a top-of-the-line machine.
+With a few simple gestures - choosing quality beans, taking care of the water, respecting the proportions, controlling the infusion, and maintaining your equipment - you can sublimate your daily coffee and rediscover its full aromatic potential.

 Ultimately, it's often the combination of small details that transforms an ordinary cup into an exceptional experience.
-Try these 5 tips tomorrow morning, and you'll see your coffee taste completely different.
+Try these 5 tips tomorrow morning, and you'll see that your coffee will already have a completely different flavor.